SeLite/SeLite.github.io/JavascriptEssential.md

   * Don't use fixed line length - see [DocumentationStandard](DocumentationStandard).
 However, split complex expressions on multiple lines.

 # Differences from Javascript for web pages #
 If you've used Javascript only for web pages, you’ll find out some new terms and patterns here.
-This applies to development of Selenium IDE Core extensions (including SeLite frameworks) or Firefox extensions in general.
+This applies to development of [extensions of Selenium IDE][Extension of Selenium IDE] (including SeLite frameworks as in [GeneralFramework](GeneralFramework)) or Firefox extensions in general.
 They run in privileged mode.
 That provides extra features and it also sets some restrictions.

 ## Privileged Javascript files ##
 Privileged Javascript controls (or extends or overrides) Firefox functionality.
 It can only come from [_chrome://_](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) or _file://_ URLs.
 That is why [BootstrapLoader](BootstrapLoader) and [SettingsInterface](SettingsInterface) (and [SettingsAPI](SettingsAPI)) can't load files over http (neither https). _chrome://_ URLs are governed by extension's `chrome.manifest` (which maps a custom _chrome://xyz/_ URL prefix to a location within the extension).